movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 sext
 ~~~~

-Sign-extends the value of a (sub-dword) integer operand to fill all 32 bits.
+Sign-extends value of a (sub-dword) operand to fill all 32 bits.
+Has no effect for 32-bit operands.

 Valid for integer operands only.